ogalera/protocolizer/README.md

 # Protocolizer
-**Zero-overhead Java <-> Protocol Buffer** automatizer, at roughly 133Kb, the library is very light and only works in development pahse to get a single contact point with Protocol Buffer.
+**Zero-overhead Java <-> Protocol Buffer** automatizer, at roughly 133Kb, the library is very light and only works in development pahse to obtain a single contact point with Protocol Buffer.

 -------------------------------------------------------------------

 ## Description
-Write less and do more annotating POJO Java classes that represents a protocol buffer message and left Protocolizer works for you.
+Write less and do more **annotating POJO Java classes** that represents a protocol buffer message and left Protocolizer works for you.
 It's very simple.

 ### Structure
 ![esquma](https://github.com/ogalera/protocolizer/blob/master/resources/esquema.png)